DeadWaveWave/waveforge/.cursor-en/README.md

 ---

-Hopefully, this `Cursor-Vibe-Coding` methodology will bring a smoother, more efficient collaborative experience for you and your AI partner!
+Hopefully, this `WaveForge` methodology will bring a smoother, more efficient collaborative experience for you and your AI partner!